Maple syrup urine disease

-Restricted diffusion is seen in these lesions with high DWI and low ADC signal indicative of cytotoxic; likely intramyelinic oedema.
+Restricted diffusion is seen in these lesions with high DWI and low ADC signal indicative of cytotoxic; likely intramyelinic edema.

-Specific imaging is related to Maple syrup urine disease (MSUD) oedema involving the white matter.
+Specific imaging is related to Maple syrup urine disease (MSUD) edema involving the white matter.
 MR spectroscopy typically shows branched-chain amino-acids and alpha-keto acids with their resonances at 0.9-1.0 ppm.

 - 1- Xia W, Yang W. Diffusion-weighted magnetic resonance imaging in a case of severe classic maple syrup urine disease.
 J. Pediatr.
 Endocrinol.
 Metab.
 2015; . doi:10.1515/jpem-2014-0461 - Pubmed citation

 - 2- Jain A, Jagdeesh K, Mane R et-al. Imaging in classic form of maple syrup urine disease: a rare metabolic central nervous system.
 J Clin Neonatol.
 2013;2 (2): 98-100. doi:10.4103/2249-4847.116411 - Free text at pubmed - Pubmed citation